NathanKr/next.js-dev-debug/README.md

 For all subsequent debugging sessions, you can simply press <code>F5</code> as VS Code remembers the last configuration you used.
 </p>

-The following is an image of breakpoint hit
+The following image shows a breakpoint being hit

 <img src='./figs/debug-middleware.png' alt='Breakpoint hit in middleware'/>

-remark : for debugging purposes, a server action can be debugged in the same way as middleware
+Remark: for debugging purposes, a server action can be debugged in the same way as middleware

 <h3>Debug server code : server component</h3>
 Follow the steps for <strong>Debugging Middleware</strong>, but place your breakpoint in the Home page (e.g., at line 4 of <code>app/page.tsx</code>) instead.

-The following is an image of breakpoint hit
+The following image shows a breakpoint being hit

 <img src='./figs/debug-server-component.png' alt='Breakpoint hit in server component'/>